Sampling conditioned hypoelliptic diffusions: The sampling problem

-The sampling problem considered in the rest of this article is to find a stochastic process with values in~$\rL^2\bigl([0,T], \R^d\bigr)$ which has the target distribution $Q_f^{0,x_-;T,x_+}$ as its stationary distribution.
-Note that $Q_f^{0,x_-;T,x_+}$ is just the distribution of~$x$ and not of the pair $(x,\dot x)$ and thus is a probability measure on~$\rL^2\bigl([0,T], \R^d\bigr)$.
-Considering this distribution is sufficient since for solutions of~\eqref{E:target} the initial condition $x(0)=x_-$ allows to find a bijection between the paths $x$ and~$\dot x$.
-If $f$ is a gradient, the distribution $Q_f^{0,x_-;T,x_+}$ coincides with the distribution of the process in stationarity, conditioned on $x(0)=x_-$ and~$x(T)=x_+$.
+The sampling problem considered in the rest of this article is to find a stochastic process with values in $\rL^2([0,T], \R^d)$ which has the target distribution $Q_f^{0,x_-;T,x_+}$ as its stationary distribution.
+Note that $Q_f^{0,x_-;T,x_+}$ is just the distribution of $x$ and not of the pair $(x,\dot x)$ and thus is a probability measure on $\rL^2([0,T], \R^d)$.
+Considering this distribution is sufficient since for solutions of (\ref{E:target}) the initial condition $x(0)=x_-$ allows to find a bijection between the paths $x$ and $\dot x$.
+If $f$ is a gradient, the distribution $Q_f^{0,x_-;T,x_+}$ coincides with the distribution of the process in stationarity, conditioned on $x(0)=x_-$ and $x(T)=x_+$. \begin{definition} Let $L$ denote the formal differential operator